 - The starter quiz: Can you identify the twenty famous faces of medicine?

-- Student activity: Timeline: making sense of the period as a whole – how the different aspects of medicine and health fit together
+- Making links: Timeline: making sense of the period as a whole – how the different aspects of medicine and health fit together

 - Was change always progress?
 Why did some things NOT change?